 Damage Codes - trees are further moved into higher risk groups depending on the damage codes associated with them.

 Insect Damage

-If the Risk Group is not 2 or 3, then increase the Risk Group by 1 for insect damage codes 1, 2, 3, 4, 6, 7 and 8.
+If the Risk Group is 1, then increase the Risk Group to 2 for insect damage codes 1, 2, 3, 4, 6 and 8.